yangfangs/physpetools/docs/docs/usage.md

 ### Advance options

-User enable choice more detail options with PhySpeTree call software, detail advance options input ``must be enclosed in single quotes``.
+Users enable choice more detail options with PhySpeTree call software, detail advance options input ``must be enclosed in single quotes``.

 The follow is to use RAxML advance options example: